Veteran actor Rishi Kapoor passes away at 67

-Veteran actor Rishi Kapoor passed away on Thursday in a hospital in Mumbai, said his brother Randhir Kapoor.
+Veteran actor Rishi Kapoor passed away on Thursday in a hospital in Mumbai, according to his brother Randhir Kapoor.

 Earlier, actor Amitabh Bachchan announced on Twitter that veteran actor Rishi Kapoor has passed away.